kube-logging/kube-logging.github.io/docs/configuration/plugins/outputs/custom-fluentd-output.md

 1. Add the plugin to the latest FluentD dockerfile used by the Logging operator [for example, at the moment v1.11](https://github.com/banzaicloud/logging-operator/blob/master/fluentd-image/v1.11/Dockerfile).
 1. Write the Go code to have the Output CRD support the new plugin.
 You can use the [Redis plugin pull request](https://github.com/banzaicloud/logging-operator/pull/549/files) as an example.
-1. Generate the custom resource definitions and the CRD documentation from the Go code by running `make generate manifests` If you want to see what has changed, run `make check-diff`
+1. Execute code and CRD generation by running `make generate manifests` If you want to see what has changed, run `make check-diff`

 For more details, see {{% xref "/docs/one-eye/logging-operator/developers.md" %}}.